kyma-project/website/content/blog-posts/2019-11-28-release-notes-1.8/index.md

 ### Runtime Provisioner examples

 The first iteration of Provisioner examples is here!
 We have created a few tutorials that will guide you through the whole process of cluster actions - from provisioning to cluster deletion and cleanup of Runtime data.
+See the new tutorials [here](https://kyma-project.io/docs/1.8/components/security/#tutorials-update-tls-certificate).

 ## Security

 ### XSUAA connector in Kyma

 This release we have added possibility to delegate user authentication to SAP Cloud Platform XSUAA.
 To allow this, Dex now supports a new type of connector, called `xsuaa`.
 Our documentation shows how to configure an XSUAA connector for Dex.
-For more details, read this document.
+For more details, read [this](https://kyma-project.io/docs/1.8/components/security/#tutorials-add-an-identity-provider-to-dex) document.

 ### Monitoring API Server Proxy